apache/spark/dev/PROJECT_GUIDELINES.md

 ## Support for Backport Providers

-Backport providers within 1.10.x, will be supported for critical fixes for three months (March 17, 2021) from Airflow 2.0.0 release date (Dec 17, 2020).
+Backport providers within 1.10.x, are not released any more, as of (March 17, 2021).

 ## Release Guidelines